Saint Mary's Hospital

 Connecting Local Students to Healthcare Providers

 Many initiatives are giving Waterbury area students access to local opportunities in healthcare.
-In 2020, the Waterbury branch of UConn was designated as the center of excellence for Allied Health Sciences.
-Now, students interested in pursuing an Allied Health Sciences degree can do so right in Downtown Waterbury.
+For example, the UConn Waterbury campus is designated as a center of excellence for Allied Health Sciences; students interested in pursuing an Allied Health Sciences degree can do so right in Downtown Waterbury.
+In addition, Saint Mary's Hospital recently expanded its partnership with Waterbury Promise – a non-profit organization dedicated to college and career support for Waterbury high students – by offering mentorship and individualized guidance for selected scholars.

-In addition, both local hospitals – Saint Mary’s Hospital and Waterbury Hospital – are working with UConn Waterbury and Naugatuck Valley Community College to align curriculum and course offerings to the needs of the local healthcare industry.
+On multiple fronts, both local hospitals – Saint Mary’s Hospital and UConn Health Waterbury Hospital – are working with Waterbury higher education institutions UConn Waterbury, Post University, and CT State Naugatuck Valley to align curriculum and course offerings to drive workforce readiness and the overarching needs of the local healthcare industry.